The Owl House Season 2, Episode 7

 Luz has made it clear that she intends to go back to Earth one day, and King’s now on a quest to find his Dad.
 So, this episode sees Eda naturally worried about eventually being left alone.
 She’ll have Hooty, but that’s about it.
 Thus, a chance meeting with an old acquaintance/flame leads her to team up with a group of Bards rebelling against Emperor Belos.

 Enter Raine Whispers, the new head of the Bard Coven.
 While their shyness and aversion to being in front of crowds seems like the last thing you’d want in a bard, inside Raine is a fiery determination.
-He’s seen part of what Belos has planned for the Day of Unity, and whatever it is, scares him.
+They’ve seen part of what Belos has planned for the Day of Unity, and whatever it is, scares him.
 Enough that he goes with other Witches to free Wild Witches, something Eda gladly joins in.

 The Story Behind Eda’s Requiem

 On the surface, joining a group of rebels against Belos seems like a classic Eda move.
 She thinks that what Belos’ doing is wrong, and given everything we know, she’s right to think so.
 However, I could tell right away the real reason why Eda suddenly joins this group of rebels: to cope with her sorrow over Luz and King eventually leaving her.